roboticsdude60/clozd-coding-challenge/CodingChallenge2.md

 There has to be a better way to make custom employee fields on a company basis.

-> Note: You do not need to support multiple data types for this task.
-The values can be entered, stored, and displayed as text.

 ## Already Built
 - [x] Coding Challenge 1 should already be complete.
 If you haven't already completed it, you will have to do that as part of this coding challenge.

 ## Requirements
-- [ ] Somewhere in the UI, a user should be able to add a new custom empoyee field for a particular company.
+- [ ] Somewhere in the UI, a user should be able to add a new custom employee field for a particular company.
+  - NOTE: You do not need to support multiple data types for this task.
+The values can be entered, stored, and displayed as text.
 - [ ] Somewhere in the UI, a user should be able to populate the values for the fields for a given employee in that company.
 - [ ] Display any new custom employee field next to each employee on the single company page.

+### Design
+- UI does not need to be a work of art, but we expect any new UI to follow a similar design style to what already exists.
+- UX will be evaluated.
+Specifically, we want to see if added elements are easy to use and make sense where they are placed.

 ## Getting Started
 Refer to `README.md` to get the app up and running